We recommend setting up Hypothesis as a Canvas Assignment, as detailed in the steps below:

 For a video overview or walkthrough of these steps with screenshots, see also How to set up Hypothesis readings through Canvas Assignments.

-To review individual students’ annotations, open SpeedGrader for the assignment.
+To review individual students’ annotations and provide private comments, open SpeedGrader for the assignment.
 It will automatically pull all annotations for the selected student.
 You will be able to jump between students using the SpeedGrader functions to see their annotations, provide comments, and grade them as desired.
 You can also see How to grade Hypothesis annotations in Canvas for more information.

 To review all annotations and add your own, open the Hypothesis assignment to read, annotate, and reply to others as a student would.
 See also A student guide to Hypothesis in Canvas.